COMP122/comp122-s23/format-encodings/encode_float.md

    2. Exponent:
       - Convert the exponent to a signed integer
         * Set to `- exponent` if "-", otherwise set to `exponent`
-      - Add the bias to the exponent.
+      - Add the bias to the exponent, say 15.
    3. Mantissa:
       - Determine the number of bits in the coefficient
         * i.e., determine the position of the MSB of the coefficient)